Filtrations on Springer fiber cohomology and Kostka polynomials: Introduction

-By a theorem of \cite{ESwalg}, which was conjectured in \cite{hp0weyl} to generalize to arbitrary symplectic resolutions, $H^*(T^*\mathcal{B}) \cong \HP_{\dim \cN-*}^{DR}(\cN)$ (noncanonically; see Remark \ref{r:noncanonical}), where the latter is the Poisson-de Rham homology of $\cN$, defined in \cite{ESdm}.
-Briefly, the Poisson-de Rham homology of a Poisson variety $Y$ is defined as the derived pushforward $\HP_i^{DR}(Y) := H^{-i} \pi_* M(Y)$ of the right $\caD$-module $M(Y)$ on $Y$ to a point, where $M(Y)$ is defined by the property $\Hom(M(Y), N) = N^{H(Y)}$ for $H(Y)$ the Lie algebra of Hamiltonian vector fields on $Y$ and $N$ an arbitrary right $\caD$-module on $Y$ (in the sense of Kashiwara); see Remark \ref{r:my-defn} below or \cite{ESdm} for a more detailed definition of $M(Y)$.
+By a theorem of \cite{ESwalg}, which was conjectured in \cite[Conjecture 1.21.(b)]{hp0weyl} to generalize to arbitrary symplectic resolutions, $H^*(T^*\mathcal{B}) \cong \HP_{\dim \cN-*}^{DR}(\cN)$, where the latter is the Poisson-de Rham homology of $\cN$, defined in \cite{ESdm}.
+Briefly, the Poisson-de Rham homology of a Poisson variety $Y$ is defined as the derived pushforward $\HP_i^{DR}(Y) := H^{-i} \pi_* M(Y)$ of the $\caD$-module $M(Y)$ on $Y$ to a point, where $M(Y)$ is defined by the property $\Hom(M(Y), N) = \Gamma_{\caD}(Y,N)^{H(Y)}$ for $H(Y)$ the Lie algebra of Hamiltonian vector fields on $Y$, $N$ an arbitrary $\caD$-module on $Y$ (in the sense of Kashiwara), and $\Gamma_{\caD}(Y,N)$ the global sections of $N$: see Remark \ref{r:my-defn} below or \cite{ESdm,ES-survey} for details.
 In the case of the nilpotent cone, the Poisson-de Rham homology does not see the $W$-action, since $W$ does not act on $\cN$, unlike on the cohomology of $T^*\mathcal{B}$.
 On the other hand, $\cN$ has a dilation action which endows $\HP_*^{DR}(\cN)$ with a second grading, which is not seen in $H^*(T^*\mathcal{B})$.
 It is interesting to compute this grading.
+Moreover, this difference makes it clear that the isomorphism of \cite{ESdm} cannot be canonical, and it is interesting to correct this deficiency.

-Lusztig suggested a simple formula for this bigrading \cite[Conjecture 8.1]{PS-pdrhhvnc}:
+Lusztig suggested a simple formula for this bigrading (\cite[Conjecture 8.1]{PS-pdrhhvnc}):

+In this paper we prove this conjecture, in the following stronger form, as a simple application of a theorem of Hotta and Kashiwara.
+Let $\sigma$ denote the sign representation of $W$. \begin{theorem} There is a canonical isomorphism of bigraded vector spaces